DIY IKEA Closets in Our Master Using Billy Bookcases

-A step-by-step tutorial and budget breakdown for using IKEA Billy bookcases to customize his & her closets in a master bedroom.
+A step-by-step tutorial and budget breakdown for using IKEA Billy bookcases to customize his & her bedroom closets, plus how they have held up after 4 years.

-Because the math just didn’t add up, and the more we tried to make the Pax system fit into our tight closets, we realized we would be wasting more space than if we just attempted a different route.
+The more we tried to make the PAX units fit into our tiny closets, the more we realized we would be wasting more space than if we just attempted a different route.
+So we hauled our sad little truck filled with PAX unit boxes back to the store to exchange for this bookcase solution instead.

 - 1 – 31 1/2″ x 79 1/2″ Billy bookcase